Rukkaitto/mobichan/README.md

 ## Features

 - Browsing boards and threads
-- Creating and responding to threads (with an up to date catpcha)
+- Creating and responding to threads (with an up to date captcha)
 - Viewing images
 - Playing webms at different speeds
 - Sorting and searching threads